 When blood is required in an emergency, how quickly it can be provided and degree of compatibility will depend on whether pretransfusion testing has been completed, and whether the recipient's antibody screen is negative.

 In extreme or life-threatening situations where pretransfusion testing isn’t possible or can’t be completed in time, it may be necessary to transfuse uncrossmatched blood.
+See the National statement for the emergency use of group O red cells.

 This is a clinical decision determined by the level of urgency and whether the immediate correction of blood loss or anaemia outweighs the potential risk of acute or delayed immune haemolysis due to potentially incompatible blood.